 In March 1916, at the height of the war, conscription had been introduced.
-Duncan Grant and David Garnett, being conscientious objectors, needed to find ‘work of national importance’ on a farm or face going to prison.
-Charleston was in an ideal location, in an area that the artists knew.
+Duncan Grant and David Garnett, as conscientious objectors, needed to find ‘work of national importance’ on a farm or face going to prison.
+Charleston was in an ideal location, in an area that the artists knew and with the relative seclusion that would empower them to continue exploring intense, unconventional, artistic lifestyles.

 Vanessa Bell had previously stayed at Little Talland House in Firle, and at nearby Asheham House which Virginia and Leonard Woolf still leased.
 Clive Bell, whose marriage to Vanessa had by this time developed into a friendship, spent the war years doing farm work at Garsington Manor in Oxfordshire, the home of Sir Philip and Lady Ottoline Morrell.

-This anti-war stance was one common to nearly all of the friends who became known collectively as ‘Bloomsbury’, and Charleston immediately became a country outpost for this group of artists, writers and intellectuals.
+This anti-war stance was one common to nearly all of the friends who became known collectively as ‘Bloomsbury’, and Charleston immediately provided a country outpost for this group of artists, writers and intellectuals.
 Many of them had met around the turn of the century as students at the University of Cambridge, and subsequently gathered from 1904 in the Bloomsbury district of London, at the home of Vanessa, Thoby, Virginia and Adrian Stephen, children of the eminent Victorian man of letters, Sir Leslie Stephen.
-Vanessa Bell wrote of that time: ‘We did not hesitate to talk of anything … you could say what you liked about art, sex and religion’.
+Vanessa Bell, who instigated the initial move to Bloomsbury, wrote of that time: ‘We did not hesitate to talk of anything … you could say what you liked about art, sex and religion’.

 These conversations found a new home at Charleston during the war years.
 Despite its discomforts – there was no hot water, and the house was icy – guests swelled the household.
 Clive Bell, sometimes with his long-term companion Mary Hutchinson, was a regular visitor; so was Roger Fry, eminent art critic, organiser of the pioneering Post-Impressionist exhibitions of 1910 and 1912 and founder of the Omega Workshops in 1913.